7unom/ShoppingMallDataPipelineAndAnalytics/README.md

 ## Data Sources and Collection

 The data is sourced from the company's point-of-sale systems, capturing transaction details, sales, and customer interactions.
 However, the data was scripted using Python to generate this data.
 The script for this [HistoricalTransactionGenerator.py](HistoricalTransactionGenerator.py) can be found in the project repository.
+A sample of the raw data generated can be seen [here](historical_transactions.csv).